chadhindsight/hack_nutrition/README.md

 This project is based on a class activity from th Ironhack Miami's Web Development Bootcamp.
 This project is aweb application built with React Typescript and Vite.

+## How it works

+A nutrition SPA that allows users to search a list of foods.
+Here they can see information for each food item including name, calories, and serving size.

 ## React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.